 Welcome to the Couve lab.
-Our laboratory is broadly interested in understanding how features of the neuronal protein trafficking machinery have emerged from conserved principles and mechanisms of simpler cellular systems to accommodate the neuron’s specialized morphological demands.
+Our laboratory is broadly interested in understanding how features of the neuronal protein synthesis and trafficking machinery have emerged from conserved principles and mechanisms of simpler cellular systems to accommodate the neuron’s specialized morphological demands.

 The laboratory is located in Santiago at the Faculty of Medicine, University of Chile.
 The Faculty of Medicine is a rich scientific environment with a long-standing tradition in biomedical research and home to a number of graduate programs, including two of the most prestigious in the country: the Ph.D.
 Program in Biomedical Sciences and the Medical Specialist + Ph.D.
 Program in Medical Sciences.